pachyderm/docs/content/latest/how-tos/advanced-data-operations/secrets.md

 seriesPart:
 ---

-Pachyderm uses Kubernetes' *Secrets* to store and manage sensitive data, such as passwords, OAuth tokens, or ssh keys.
+MLDM uses Kubernetes' *Secrets* to store and manage sensitive data, such as passwords, OAuth tokens, or ssh keys.
 You can use any of [Kubernetes' types of Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) that match your use case.
 Namely, `generic` (or Opaque), `tls`, or `docker-registry`.

 {{% notice warning %}}
-As of today, Pachyderm *only supports the JSON format for Kubernetes' Secrets files*.
+As of today, MLDM *only supports the JSON format for Kubernetes' Secrets files*.
 {{%/notice %}}

 To use a Secret in Pachyderm, you need to: